fintechwizard/dashboard/README.md

 <img src="https://github.com/fintechwizard/dashboard/assets/107593481/a6f6748f-4d06-401a-ae03-56f165d91996">
 </p>

-Welcome to the Custom Company Dashboard repository!
-This full-fledged React dashboard is designed to cater to your company's specific needs.
-It offers a comprehensive suite of features, including a calendar, contacts management, interactive charts, financial tools, and much more.
-The dashboard is highly customizable, with options for both light and dark themes, along with a range of custom colors and settings.
+<b>Welcome to our Custom Company Dashboard demo!</b> This full-fledged React dashboard is designed to cater to your company's specific needs.
+It offers a comprehensive suite of features, including a calendar, contacts management, interactive charts, financial tools, options for both light and dark themes, and much more.
+The dashboard can be built to your specifications along with a range of custom colors and settings.

 ## Features